-The order to construct the stoplines must have been given by Field Marsl Ironside, CinC Home Forces from 23rd May 1940, though the actual text of the order has not yet come to light.
+The order to construct the stoplines must have been given by Field Marshall Ironside, CinC Home Forces from 23rd May 1940, though the actual text of the order has not yet come to light.
 It must have been signed around 4/6/40, probably rather hastily as Longmate (1)comments that pillbox construction was proceeding before he had worked out his strategy.

-Once stopline construction had been ordered things moved remarkably quick.
-The basic thinking was spelt out in a Southern Command memo dated 22/6/40 (2) on the construction of G.H.Q. zones, which stated: “The immediate object is divide England into several small fields surrounded by a hedge of anti-tank obstacles which is also strong defensively, using natural accidents of the ground where possible.
+Once stopline construction had been ordered things moved remarkably quickly.
+The basic thinking was spelled out in a Southern Command memo dated 22/6/40 (2) on the construction of G.H.Q. zones, which stated: “The immediate object is divide England into several small fields surrounded by a hedge of anti-tank obstacles which is also strong defensively, using natural accidents of the ground where possible.
 Should A.F.V.s or airborne attacks break into the enclosures the policy will be to close the gate by blocking the crossing over the obstacle and let in the ‘dogs’ in the shape of armoured formations, or other troops, to round the cattle.”